 Ads posted on Insta can be shared on Facebook as well.
 Additionally, ads can be shown as both posts and as stories.
 They’ll differ from regular posts because they’ll be labeled “sponsored” and will have a clear call to action attached to it.
 To date, the overall average cost per click for IG advertisements is $1.20.

-This is an image dominant platform.
+This is an image and video dominant platform.
 Right now, reels go hardest.
 You should honestly upload them as often as you can.
-Utilize IG tv as well.
+Utilize IG TV as well.
+Carousels also make a huge difference a little indirectly.
+It helps build engagement if your slides are informative or entertaining.
 It’s not necessary but it’s a major plus if you have some sort of visual theme or pattern going on with your profile grid.

 Just like on other platforms, the algorithm changes pretty often.
 I guess they’re afraid for people to “game the system”.
 So I can’t guarantee how long this part of the blog will be relevant but it’s definitely relevant right now.